 Adam and Eve by Peter Paul Rubens 1628-29.

 In these paintings, Adam and Eve can well be seen as “Heidelbergs” before the hereditary growth disorder spread to the entire species and permanently transformed us into adolescents.
 The serpent depicts the gene defect that will make us human.
 Note that, in Rubens work, the “serpent” is child-headed!
 It is also worth noting that, according to the story, animals belonged to the Garden of Eden and stayed there.
 Therefore, Eden cannot mean anything else but nature.
-This makes sense, because that is precisely how we feel about nature: we are outsiders, to whom the secret circle of nature is off limits.
-Accordingly, the expulsion from paradise equals culture and civilization, which we have provided only with things appropriate for juvenile understanding.
+That makes sense because that is how we feel about nature: we are outsiders to whom the secret circle of nature is off-limits.
+Accordingly, the biblical expulsion equals culture and civilization, which we have provided only with things appropriate for juvenile understanding.

 The fruit of the tree of the knowledge of good and evil teaches specifically the art of judgment, not just any general knowledge.
 It is indeed necessary for children, but not for the full-grown beings living in paradise.
 Judgment means more than just the distinction between good and evil.
-It also signifies the distinction between ugly and beautiful, existing and non-existing, similar and different, changing and unchanging things.
-It signifies distinctions measured in numbers, distances, sizes, times, and places.
+It also signifies the difference between ugly and beautiful, existing and non-existing, similar and different, changing and unchanging things.
+It means distinctions measured in numbers, distances, sizes, times, and places.
 It signifies everything we can do by comparing things with each other.
-In other words, it signifies cognition and that means we are not adults.
-Of course, the distinction between good and evil, or morality, is the most despicable form of cognition.
-Adam and Eve wilfully violated the prohibition, even though they had been warned that breaking it would result in death.
+In other words, it indicates cognition, and that means we are not adults.
+Of course, the distinction between good and evil, or morality, is the most despicable form of understanding.
+Adam and Eve willfully violated the prohibition, even though God reminded them that breaking it would result in death.
 They would be “doomed to die”.
-If we consider that this mistake was actually made by the Heidelbergs, we can say that prophecy was correct.
-They really did die out!
-Or partially at least, only the “bad seeds” were saved.
+If we suppose that the Heidelbergs made this mistake, we can say that prophecy was correct—they did die out!
+Or partially, at least, the genetic defect saved the bad apples.